localstack/docs/content/en/user-guide/aws/kinesisanalytics/index.md

 ## Current Limitations

-* LocalStack supports basic emulation for the version 1 of the Kinesis Data Analytics API.
+* LocalStack supports basic emulation for Kinesis Data Analytics for SQL Applications.
   However, the queries are not fully supported and lack parity with AWS.
-* LocalStack supports CRUD mocking for the version 2 of the Kinesis Data Analytics API.